laskaramaan/new-namaste-react/Chapter-2/Notes.md

 # Igninting our app

+## Things that we learned in this lecture

+1. Q. What is Library?

+2. Q. Why react was introduced?

+3. Q. Difference between react and reactDOM?

+4. Q. What does bundlers do?

+5. Q. Now what is a package?

+6. Q. Why we need package managers like npm/yarn?

+7. Q. devDependency and dependency

+8. Q. What's package-lock.json?

+9. Q. Difference between ^ and ~

+10. Q. What is HMR

+11. Q. What is tree shaking?

+12. Q.What's node module and why its required?

 ### Q. What is Library?

 A. Its a piece of code that somebody wrote for us